netraular/voice_chatbot/README.md

-# Groq Voice Assistant w/Google Cloud TTS
+# Voice Assistant w/Whisper + Google Cloud TTS + LLM apis

 A modular desktop application that records audio, transcribes it, gets a response from a Large Language Model (LLM), and speaks the response back to you.
 All conversations are automatically saved for later review and analysis.